ofirpress/ofirpress.github.io/_posts/2024-02-13-Tips-for-Finding-Research-Topics.md

 You should always be comparing your methods to the strongest baselines you can find, and you should strive to make that comparison as fair as possible.

 #### Why is community excitement important?
-You should definitely work on research that excites you, but you should also try to find a topic that would also excite a large amount of the other researchers in the field.
+**You should definitely work on research that excites you**, but you should also try to find a topic that would also excite a large amount of the other researchers in the field.
 Papers only reach a small percentage of their target audience.
 If you’re writing a paper about a niche topic that only has 50 researchers working on it, maybe 15 of them would actually hear about your work, 5 of them would read it and likely none of them would perform follow-up work.
 I therefore find it incredibly useful and rewarding to work on topics that have a wide interest in the community.

 ### 4. Write a paper that would be an interesting part of the research discourse that will be happening in nine months.